How Do I Apply?

 Missed Scheduled Review: You can call in the next business day between 9:30am to noon, you may call 1-844-640-6446, select the appropriate prompts, let the operator know you are calling for a missed review.

 Not only do you need to your report your change(s), within 10 days, you need to verify the change(s) as well.
-You may report and verify the change in the lobby, via phone, fax, email or mail.
+You may report and verify the change in the lobby, via phone, fax, online, or mail.
 Our drop box remains accessible 24 hours a day and all documents will be processed in date order.
 Our lobby is open 8:00am – 4:00pm so that you may access hard copy forms.
-You may also report and verify changes to clermontcasebank3@jfs.ohio.gov.

-Visit our Forms page here for change reporting forms.
+Visit our Forms page for change reporting forms.